sitepress/website/pages/index.html.md

 ## Getting started

-To get started with the Sitepress pre-release, run:
+To get started with the Sitepress, run:

 ```
-gem install sitepress --pre
+gem install sitepress
 sitepress new my-website
 cd my-website
 sitepress server